13 Amazing Experiences in Yogyakarta Worth the Money

 9. Soar Above the Clouds at Mount Merbabu

-Mount Merapi is closer to Yogyakarta and much more violent and unpredictable, but right behind it is its brother Mount Merbabu, which is taller and more peaceful (its last eruption was in 1797).
+While Mount Merapi is closer to Yogyakarta and very violent and unpredictable, right behind it is Mount Merbabu: a taller and more peaceful (its last eruption was in 1797) volcano that those in shape can conquer.

 Rising 3145 meters above sea level, the sunrise there is bound to be impressive!

-Hiking is arduous!
+Hiking to the summit is arduous!
 Most ascends start in the evening at the village of Selo and hike up to base camp 2 or 3.
-It’s no Everest, but there are indeed base camps.
+It’s no Everest, but there are indeed base camps on the way.

 Oh my, you’d think hiking would be simple, but not Merbabu!
 You have to book a ticket, carefully pack the required materials and the necessary amount of water, and monitor your waste, and other minor things.

-In this case, I think it’s well worth it to book a tour that will take care of everything for you.
+In this case, I think booking a tour that will take care of everything for you is well worth the money.

 10. Trek Through Rice Terraces at Selogriyo